Home » LISK Locations » This Location

 In an effort to turn the trip into something positive, they decided to hire a photographer and update their escort pictures.
 They also spent time wandering around the city together.

-On July 8th, Karnes returned to Connecticut.
-However, Brainard-Barnes decided to stay behind.
+On July 8th, Karnes returned to Connecticut, while Brainard-Barnes decided to stay behind.

 Cellphone data indicates that LISK started calling Brainard-Barnes on July 6th, which was the Friday that she traveled to Manhattan.
 This means that he may have spotted her ad and initiated contact before it was demoted or suspended.

-Considering they had 16 separate interactions over that weekend period, it seems plausible that they were haggling over the particulars of an outcall.
-It is also possible that this outcall was the sole reason that she decided to remain behind by herself when her friend returned home.
+Considering they had 16 separate interactions over that weekend period, it seems likely that they were haggling over the particulars of an outcall.
+It is also possible that this outcall was the sole reason that she decided to remain behind by herself while her friend returned home.

 For obvious reasons, sex workers are often hesitant about doing outcalls with clients they have never met before.
 However, the promise of a large fee at a time when she was desperate for money may have been enough to convince her to throw caution to the wind.